tahsinekram/Empirical-analysis-of-supervised-learning-algorithms/README.md

 # Empirical-analysis-of-supervised-learning-algorithms

 This repository contains the code and the dataset used for understanding the key behavioral and performance differences between classic supervised learning algorithms.
+The experiment.py file contains the code responsible for performing certain experiments on each supervised learning algorithm and generating the associated results using matplotlib.
+The exrun file is a script file that kicks off experiments for all the algorithms for each dataset.
+The two datasets used in this experiment is the ionosphere and sonar csv dataset.
+The analysis contains a detailed breakdown of the findings.